 But the fact that I can sit here and analyze all of these not-so-great qualities of the Gilmore Girls shows how dynamic and well-written these characters are.
 So I disagree that they’re attitudes make the show “unwatchable.”
 To me, the fact that they aren’t perfect makes it all the more interesting.

-Anonymous asked: This may sound really dumb... but every time I remember I'm not a part of this world my heart breaks a little.
+Anonymous said: This may sound really dumb... but every time I remember I'm not a part of this world my heart breaks a little.
 Like at the end of watching a few episodes in row or when I hear a song by Sam Phillips or something... it makes me really sad.
 I watched this from the beginning and during some of the most important years of my life.
 I just feel like it's actually my own little corner of the world.

 Does that make any sense to you?

 Completely.
 I feel that when I watch it too.